Policy Learning with Adaptively Collected Data: Introduction

 With a dataset of the form described above, the goal of policy learning is to select a good policy from a given policy class.
-A policy $\pi$---mapping from contexts to actions---can be evaluated by its policy value $Q(\pi)=\mathbb{E} \big[\mu(X, \pi(X))\big]$, where the expectation is taken with respect to the randomness in $X$.
-To be able to perform effective policy learning, one needs to select a policy that has a policy value as large as possible, or equivalently has regret as small as possible, where regret is defined to be the gap between this policy's value and the value of the best policy in the policy class.
-An effective policy learning algorithm should achieve a small regret as a function of a given finite $T$, serving as a quantitative measure of the algorithm's sample complexity.
+A policy $\pi$---mapping from contexts to actions---can be evaluated by its policy value $Q(\pi)=\mathbb{E} \big[\mu(X, \pi(X))\big]$, where the expectation is taken with respect to the randomness in $X$ over the target population.
+To perform effective policy learning, one needs to select a policy with as large value as possible, or equivalently, as small regret as possible, where regret is defined to be the policy value loss relative to the best value in the policy class.
+An effective policy learning algorithm should achieve a small regret as a function of a given finite $T$, the quantitative measure of the algorithm's sample complexity.
 However, a moment of thought reveals that this is a challenging desideratum for the following three reasons.

-First, unlike in fixed policy data collection where the propensities $e(\cdot)$ do not change over time (corresponding to a constant exploration bandwidth), a distinct feature in adaptive collection (when carried out by popular algorithms used in practice) is that $e_t(\cdot)$ shrinks and goes to $0$ over time for certain actions (and contexts).
+First, unlike in fixed policy data collection where the propensities $e(\cdot \, ;\, \cdot)$ do not change over time (corresponding to a constant exploration bandwidth), a distinct feature in adaptive collection (when carried out by popular algorithms used in practice) is that $e_t(\cdot \,;\, \cdot)$ shrinks and goes to $0$ over time for certain actions (and contexts).
 This means that exploration is gradually reduced, thereby resulting in vanishing probabilities of selecting certain (poorly performing) actions.
 This crucial benefit of adaptive experiments---that poor arms can be dropped, while good arms are more likely to be pulled---creates difficulty for offline policy learning, a purely exploitation task.
-This is because the data not only has selection bias (as is already present in the fixed policy setting), but also becomes \textit{increasingly} more so overtime, thereby producing skewed data that makes it difficult to compare the quality (i.e., the outcome) of alternative actions under a given context.
+This is because the data not only have selection bias (as is already present in the fixed policy setting), but also become \textit{increasingly} more so overtime, thereby producing skewed data that makes it difficult to compare the quality (i.e., the outcome) of alternative actions under a given context.